Exploiting Vocabulary Frequency Imbalance in Language Model Pre-training: Experiments

 \subsection{Metrics}

-\paragraph {Kolmogorov Complexity of Tokenized Text} Kolmogorov complexity $K(X)$ measures the minimal description length of a bitstring $X$ and thus captures its inherent structure and compressibility \citep{kolmogorov,goldblum2023}.
-However, exact Kolmogorov complexity is uncomputable, since any such procedure would decide the halting problem \citep{Kolmogorov1968,Morris2025,goldblum2023}.
+\paragraph {Kolmogorov Complexity of Tokenized Text} Kolmogorov complexity $K(X)$ measures the minimal description length of a bitstring $X$ \citep{kolmogorov,goldblum2023}, thus offering an algorithmic information–theoretic way to quantify the number of statistical patterns in the data.
+This is different from Shannon entropy which is the lower bound of an expected code length for a random variable under its probability distribution \cite{shannon1948,englishshannonentropy}.
+Two concepts are highly correlated each other: shannon entropy approximates an average per-token kolmogorov complexity \cite{grunwald2004,Morris2025}.
+We adopt Kolmogorov complexity as a general metric for measuring complexity of tokenized text since different pre-tokenization rules can change token counts dramatically under the same tokenizer settings \cite{superbpe,schmidt2025boundlessbytepairencoding,Reddy2025}.

+Exact Kolmogorov complexity is uncomputable as it reduces to the halting problem \citep{Kolmogorov1968,Morris2025,goldblum2023,kolmogorov_test}.
 Instead, we calculate a computable upper bound on Kolmogorov complexity, which serves as a practical metric for measuring the complexity of compressed data \citep{goldblum2023}.
 As BPE tokenization \cite{BPE} is derived from a BPE compression algorithm \citep{Gage1994}, tokenized text can be viewed as compressed data.
 For a BPE-tokenized bitstring $X^{N}$, an asymptotic upper bound on $K(X^{N})$ is given by

-where \(N\) is the total token count of tokenized text, \(H(p)\) is the Shannon entropy of the token distribution, and the \(V\log_{2}N\) term accounts for the prefix-free encoding of the token (e.g., token frequency table).
-Since modern language models are trained on a massive corpus with billions of tokens, the \(N\,H(p)\) component dominates, yielding the practical approximation $K(X^{N}) \approx N\,H(p)$.
+where \(N\) is the total token count of tokenized text, \(H(p)\) is the unigram Shannon entropy of the token distribution, and the \(V\log_{2}N\) term accounts for the prefix-free encoding of the token (e.g., token frequency table).
+Since each token count is an integer $\leq N$ requiring $\left\lceil \log_{2}\!\left(N+1\right) \right\rceil$ bits, the BPE model is $\leq V \log_{2} N$ bits.
+The first term upper-bounds the tokenized data size, the second bounds the frequency table size, and the third captures minor logarithmic overhead.
+Since modern language models are trained on a massive corpus with billions of tokens, the \(N\,H(p)\) component dominates.
+We use $K(X^{N}) \approx N\,H(p)$, focusing on the complexity of the tokenized sequence itself.
+Accordingly, we take $H(p)$ as the unigram Shannon entropy, despite it being a loose upper bound, as it is more stable for small datasets and alleviates data sparsity issues.

 \paragraph {Loss Decomposition Metrics} In these experiments, we calculate three metrics to assess the language model’s performance both for individual vocabulary types and overall: (1) Total Loss, (2) Average Per-Word Loss, and (3) Global Cross-Entropy Loss.